-Meet the Astronomer – Friday April 7 at 7pm
+Meet the Astronomer – Friday September 7 at 7pm

 Open House Days & Telescope Nights

 Tickets are available one month before each event.
 Please note that these events sell out quickly, so plan ahead to avoid disappointment.
 Visit our Open House Days and Telescope Nights pages for tickets and more information.